-The Antarctic Tide Gauge (ATG) database is a database of ocean tide surface height harmonic coefficients (amplitude and phase) from a variety of measurement systems.
+The Antarctic Tide Gauge (AntTG) database is a database of ocean tide surface height harmonic coefficients (amplitude and phase) from a variety of measurement systems.
 These coefficients are primarily intended for users interested in validation of tide models for the Antarctic seas including the areas covered by the large floating ice shelves; see, e.g. King and Padman (2005).

-Data contributing to the ATG database vary widely in quality, from short records of unknown accuracy, to very precise, long-term records.
+Data contributing to the AntTG database vary widely in quality, from short records of unknown accuracy, to very precise, long-term records.
 This database provides sufficient information for a user to judge whether a tidal analysis at a particular site should be used for their application.

 Data have been collected using a wide variety of measurement techniques.
 These include: